jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 ## Opening

-In 2020, scientists calculated that everything humanity has made—the concrete, steel, asphalt, and plastic—now outweighs every living thing on Earth.¹
+"Technology is anything that was not around when you were born."

-¹ Elhacham et al., "Global human-made mass exceeds all living biomass," *Nature*, 2020.
+—Alan Kay

 ## Author's Note

 This is not a book that will tell you politics and economics is getting really bad, and to fix it, here's what someone else needs to change.

-This is the book that explains why politics and economics are getting both better and worse, offers the beginning of a scientific way of seeing why, and shows how you, the reader, can adapt in order to use the good to fix the bad.
+This is the book that explains, politics and economics is getting both good and bad, here is the beginning of the scientific understanding why this is happening, and here is how "I, the reader", can adapt in order to use the good to fix the bad.

 In other words, this is a book for people in the middle.
-The people who want things to be more rational, level-headed, and future-looking and willing to work for it.
+The people who wants things be more rational, level-headed, future focused, and willing to work for it.
+I hope you like it.

 ## Giving You a Map and Compass